signalfx/apmworkshop/apm/k8s/README.md

 `Install Integration` page:
 * Copy and paste each step to your shell
-* The final step will install the OpenTelemetry Collector pod
+* The final step will install the Otel Collector pod

 <img src="../assets/18-datasetup-k8sinstall.png" width="360">